 - Affordability – Dental bridges have been around for a long time and continue to be an affordable form of treatment.
 Bridges require fewer visits to the dentist compared to an implant and maybe more worth patient time and cost, particularly because it’s catered to treat multiple teeth.
 Implants require multiple treatments and can take longer to install.
 If you’re looking to replace multiple teeth, this may become expensive and time-consuming.
 Implants are more beneficial for single tooth replacements.

-- Benefits to Oral Health – Dental implants deliver several benefits to oral health.
+- Benefits to Oral Health – Dental implants hurts a little after the surgery, however, they deliver several benefits to oral health.
 For example, bone stimulation is preserved and strengthened, which is important to keep teeth and the jawbone strong.
 This is also the case for bridges.
 However, implants offer additional benefits including support for adjacent teeth, improves appearance and slots in with a natural smile.

 The best form of treatment to choose depends on the nature of your oral health and the condition of your teeth.
 The dentist is best placed to recommend the best form of treatment once an examination of your teeth is complete.
 In most cases, multiple teeth replacements require bridges, whereas single tooth replacements can be catered for with an implant.